 Pursuant to the Administrative Agreement, all of our officers and other personnel necessary for our business to function (to the extent not out-sourced) are employed by GP LLC, and AAP pays GP LLC an annual fee for general and administrative services performed on our behalf.
-The initial fee of \$1.5 million per year is subject to adjustment on an annual basis based on the Consumer Price Index.
+During 2015, the annual fee paid by AAP to GP LLC totaled \$1.5 million.
+This fee is subject to adjustment on an annual basis based on the Consumer Price Index.
 The fee is also subject to adjustment if a material event occurs that impacts the general and administrative services provided to us, such as acquisitions, entering into new lines of business or changes in laws, regulations, listing requirements or accounting rules.

 In addition, the Administrative Agreement provides that any direct expenses incurred by us, our general partner and AAP (other than income taxes payable by us) are borne by AAP.
-These direct expenses include costs related to (i) compensation for new directors, (ii) incremental director and officer liability insurance, (iii) listing on the NYSE, (iv) investor relations, (v) legal, (vi) tax and (vii) accounting.
+These direct expenses include costs related to (i) compensation for our independent directors, (ii) incremental director and officer liability insurance, (iii) listing on the NYSE, (iv) investor relations, (v) legal, (vi) tax and (vii) accounting.